 Planning your wedding should be an enjoyable time in your life, but reality is, is that planning anything can bring on some stress.

 Planning a wedding is different than planning a party.
 There are more guests to think about inviting, it will be a lot more expensive, and a lot more details will be in play.
 Planning a wedding has a budget, multiple different vendors, a venue, attire, guests, bridal party, parents, decor, rings, honeymoon, hair and makeup etc.

-This post will be about the first step in planning your wedding after the engagement.
+This post will be about the first three step in planning your wedding after the engagement and some focus on a wedding budget.
 So, there isn’t an exact rule on what to do first, but I have some suggestions on what I feel are the first steps after an engagement.

 - Venue – sometimes ceremonies and receptions are at the same venue, and sometimes they are at separate venues

 - Officiant – Every officiant has a fee, even ministers at churches have a fee for offiating.

 - Catering (food) – this will be the biggest part of your budget